 Other Names: American Garden Rue, Catgut, Devil's Shoestring, Rabbit-pea, Horey turkey peas, Virginia Pea, Virginia Tephrosia

-Habitat Perennial herb native to Eastern N. America from New Hampshire to Florida, west to Texas and Manitoba.
-Found growing in dry sandy woods, openings, fields, and roadsides.
+Goat's Rue is a perennial herb native to Eastern North America from New Hampshire to Florida, west to Texas and Manitoba.
+It is found growing in dry sandy woods, openings, fields, and roadsides.

 Article by Deb Jackson & Karen Bergeron